-If you need to email your service’s users, you must do so in a way that makes sure they get your emails and protects them from spam and phishing.
+If you need to email your users, you must do it in a way that is reliable and protects them from spam and phishing.

 Use a specialist service provider

 You should use a specialist service provider for sending emails, and consider using GOV.UK Notify.
 Your service provider should:

 - send and receive email using Transport Layer Security (TLS), where available

 - use DomainKeys Identified Mail (DKIM) to sign outbound email

 - provide a hostname or IP range for you to include in your Sender Policy Framework (SPF) record

 To email users, you must set up an email address on the service.gov.uk domain, for example:

 Talk to your department IT team or service provider to set up an email address on the service.gov.uk domain.